Education

 Daniel Bishop has been adjunct lecturer in music in music in general studies at the Indiana University Jacobs School of Music since 2010.

 During that time, he has taught Music for the Listener (Z101), The Live Musical Performance (Z100), and Music for Film (Z315).
-He has also created and developed several new courses for the program, including Music in Global Cinema (Z284) and Music and Culture in the James Bond Franchise (Z224).
+He has also created and developed several new courses for the program, including Music in Global Cinema (Z284), Music and Culture in the James Bond Franchise (Z224), and Superheroes: Music in Cinema (Z226).